jaredpalmer/hyperhue/README.md

-# Hyperhue
+# HyperHue

-A Hyperterm theme that reacts to your Philip Hue lights
+A special theme for [HyperTerm](https://hyperterm.org) that changes color based on your Philips Hue lights.

-## Instructions
+## How to use

-Add `'hyperhue'` to your plugins array in your Hyperterm `~/.hyperterm.js` config.
+  1. Install [HyperTerm](https://hyperterm.org) and add `hyperhue`
+to `plugins` in `~/.hyperterm.js`.
+  2. Press the button on your Hue Bridge.
+  3. Run the following installation script to link hyperhue.
+The script generates a new bridge user on your behalf and stores your hostname and light number in `~/.hyperhue.json`.
+You can change light numbers by simply editing the file.
+  4. `CMD+R` or View > Full Reload